zenstruck/schedule-bundle/doc/index.md

         # Prototype
         -

-            # Defaults to CommandTask, prefix with "bash:" to create ProcessTask, pass (null) to create NullTask, pass array of commands to create CompoundTask (optionally keyed by description)
+            # Defaults to CommandTask, prefix with "bash:" to create ProcessTask, prefix with "@" for service, pass (null) to create NullTask, pass array of commands to create CompoundTask (optionally keyed by description)
             task:                 ~ # Required, Example: "my:command arg1 --option1=value" or "bash:/bin/my-script"

             # Cron expression